-With the recent release of the Hulu miniseries Pam & Tommy, actress and activist Pamela Anderson’s name has been in the news more than usual.
-Anderson has justifiably declined to comment on the series, which is based on the illegal leak of she and ex-husband Tommy Lee’s sex tape in 1995.
+Since the release of the Hulu miniseries Pam & Tommy, actress and activist Pamela Anderson’s name has been in the news more than usual.
+Anderson has justifiably declined to comment on the series until about 10 months after its release, as it is based on the illegal leak of she and ex-husband Tommy Lee’s sex tape in 1995.

 Fortunately, there are far more interesting things about Anderson that she does enjoy talking about — and for decades, her favorite topic has been animal activism.
 Over the years, Pamela Anderson’s PETA ads have made waves — and this week, she starred in a new one in honor of Valentine’s Day 2022.